DJIBOUTI 2019 HUMAN RIGHTS REPORT

 Detainee’s Ability to Challenge Lawfulness of Detention before a Court: After release, detainees may challenge lawfulness of detention.
 Due to mistrust of the judicial procedure and fear of retaliation, the majority refrained from pursuing recourse.

 The constitution and law provide for an independent judiciary, but the judiciary lacked independence and was inefficient.
 There were reports of judicial corruption.
 Authorities did not consistently respect constitutional provisions for a fair trial.

 The law provides for the right to a fair and public trial; however, the judiciary did not fully enforce this right.

 The legal system is based on legislation and executive decrees, French codified law adopted at independence, Islamic law (sharia), and nomadic traditions.

 Traditional law often applied in cases involving conflict resolution and victim compensation.
-Traditional law stipulates that compensation be paid to the victim’s family for crimes such as killing and rape.
-Most parties preferred traditional court rulings for sensitive issues such as rape, where a peaceful consensus among those involved was valued over the rights of victims.
+Traditional law stipulates compensation be paid to the victim’s family for crimes such as killing and rape.
+Most parties preferred traditional court rulings for sensitive issues such as rape, where a peaceful consensus among those involved was valued more than the rights of victims.
 Families often pressured victims to abide by such rulings.

 Political Prisoners and Detainees

 There were arbitrary arrests of opposition supporters.